What is a "rate lock period"?

 What is a Rate Lock?

-A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a certain period during your application process.
-This means your interest rate won't rise while you are going through the application process.
+A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a particular number of points for you for a specified period of time during your application process.
+This ensures that your interest rate won't rise while you are working through the application process.